wp-plugins/member-access/readme.txt

 === Plugin Name ===
-Contributors: Brownoxford
+Contributors: brownoxford,jandal,maestrobob
 Donate link: http://www.chrisabernethy.com/donate/
-Tags: access, posts, pages, restrict, admin, user, members Requires at least: 2.6
+Tags: access, posts, pages, restrict, admin, user, members Requires at least: 2.8.4
-Tested up to: 2.7.1
+Tested up to: 2.8.4
-Stable tag: 1.0
+Stable tag: 1.1.1

 Member Access is a WordPress plugin that allows an administrator to require that users be logged-in in order to view certain posts and pages.